“Find your passion and pursue that as a career. You’ll be a lot happier, and you’ll naturally put in the effort to be successful”

 Ken is also known for his community work, especially with young people.
 He is a former Board Member of PDXJazz, which produces the Portland Jazz Festival every February.
 His support of local musicians is well-known, as he often acts as emcee for events in Portland’s vibrant music scene.

 In 2021, Ken won a regional Emmy for his story on his response to a racist letter he received in the fall of 2020.
+In 2022, Ken won a regional Emmy for his role anchoring Eye on Northwest Politics.

 Ken is also a 2017 recipient of the National Association of Television Arts and Sciences (NATAS) Silver Circle Award, which is awarded for journalistic excellence with at least 25 years in television.
 NATAS is the EMMY Awards Organization.